 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your grass has random dead patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can point the finger at Japanese beetles.

-In the past five years, this invasive pest has rampaged into Lake County, SE Wisconsin and northern IL.
-Japanese beetles consume on more than 300 plants.
-Rose bushes and grape vines are among their main delicacies.
+In the past five years, this invasive pest has rampaged into Lake County, southeast

-Japanese beetles are the most widespread turf-grass pest in the U.S. - including Lake County.
-Adults dig into grass to lay eggs.
-The hatched grubs in the lawn consume the roots of grasses and other plants.
+Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Lake County.
+Adults bore into grass to lay eggs.
+The hatched grubs in the lawn destroy the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to take on the Japanese beatles before they devour your trees and foliage?
+Ready to attack the Japanese beatles before they devour your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.